jsoma/omgmsg.github.io/content/old-events-holder.md

 You can also check out our [past events](/events/past) if you're curious (there's about a million years of them), or our [podcast](/podcast/) if you just can't wait!

+## January 28: Romance and Revenge: The History of Aphrodisiacs and Poisons (OLD)

+Every culture has a long history of aphrodisiacs – love-inducing and libido-promoting foods, ranging from the commonplace to the esoteric.
+Is chocolate the rightful king of Valentines Day, or could we do better with a tiger’s unmentionables?
+Let’s trace the history of these foxy foods and see what science has to say about their amorous assertions.

+First comes loves, then comes marriage, then comes a little bit of rat poison in their coffee cup.
+When love goes wrong, out comes the Victorian obsession with female poisoners: delicate and seductive, these ladies made headlines in the age of yellow journalism for offing their lovers with poisoned food.
+Come hear their stories and... hey, does this taste like almonds to you?

 ## August 27: The Secret History of Sushi (OLD)

 **Hosted at Caveat in the LES, [tickets available here](https://www.caveat.nyc/event/the-secret-history-of-sushi-presented-by-masters-of-social-gastronomy)**